John Mayall: Career

+Starting out as a musician

 Mayall was sent to Korea as part of his national service, and during a period of leave bought his first electric guitar in Japan.
 Back in England, he enrolled at Manchester College of Art and started playing with a semi-professional band, the Powerhouse Four.
 After graduation, he obtained a job as an art designer, but continued to play with local musicians.
 In 1963, he opted for a full-time musical career and moved to London.
 His previous craft would be put to good use in the designing of covers for many of his coming albums.

-Mayall began living in the US part time in the late 1960s, living there full time by the early 1970s.
-A brush fire destroyed his house in Laurel Canyon in 1979, seriously damaging his musical collections and archives.

-Mayall has been married twice, and has six children and six grandchildren.
-His second wife, Maggie Mayall, is an American blues performer, and since the early 1980s she has taken part in the management of her husband's career.
-They married in 1982, and divorced in 2011.

-In 2005, Mayall was appointed Officer of the Order of the British Empire (OBE) in the Honours List.